bigdevwhale/marat555.github.io/_posts/2018-09-09-vuejs-advantages.md

 #### A wide variety of uses

-VueJs integrates seamlessly with existing applications and this is amazing.
+VueJs is progressive javascript framework.
+It integrates seamlessly with existing applications and this is amazing.
 You don't need to rewrite the entire frontend code, you can gradually integrate VueJs components.
 For more complex projects, you can use vuex, which is perfect for state management and routing.